 We are members of the Eco Tourism Kenya, The East African Wildlife Society and Kenya Association of Tour Operators.

-Our Carbon Footprint on every Safari matters to us !
-We know that our resources on this planet are limited and that we need to protect the Biodiversity and incredible Wildlife we still have, at all costs !
-At Sunworld Safaris, we are dedicated to making a difference, to lead by example and to ensure that you are part of our eco-friendly approach that supports our precious environment but also benefits local communities.
-We support various conservancies that are vital to protect wildlife threatened under appendix 1 & 2 of the Cites Agreement such as the Ol Pejeta Conservancy, Solio Ranch, Lewa & Laikipia as well as many others.
+Our Carbon Footprint on every Safari matters to us.
+We know that our resources on this planet are limited and that we need to protect the Biodiversity and incredible Wildlife we still have, at all costs.
+At Sunworld Safaris, we are dedicated to making a difference, leading by example and ensuring that you are part of our eco-friendly approach that supports our precious environment but also benefits local communities.
+We support various conservancies that are vital to protect wildlife threatened under Appendix 1 & 2 of the Cites Agreement such as the Ol-Pejeta Conservancy, Solio Ranch, Lewa & Laikipia as well as many others.

-For those who want to actively participate in “conservation”, we offer our CONSERVATION BASED SAFARIS that contribute to the protection of the White & Black Rhino, the Elephant & our Mountain Gorillas !
+For those who want to actively participate in “conservation”, we offer our CONSERVATION-BASED SAFARIS that contributes to the protection of the White & Black Rhino, the Elephant & our Mountain Gorillas.